 Kitchen countertops are one of the most expensive parts of a kitchen remodel.
-If you want a solid surface, the cost is in the thousands and it has to be custom fit to your space.
+If you want solid surface kitchen counters, the cost is in the thousands and it has to be custom fit to your space.

-What if you have granite countertops in the home you’ve purchased, but you hate the color?
-Did you know that you can paint your granite to make it look like a different color of granite, marble or a solid surface?
-This same technique can also be applied to Formica counters.
-It’s a good option if you want to give your kitchen a fresh new look without the expense of removing the old countertops.
+What if you have a granite counter top in the home you’ve purchased, but you hate the color?
+Did you know that you can paint your granite to make it look like a new granite countertop.
+You can do the same with marble or any other solid surface such as Formica or old laminate countertops.
+It’s a great option if you want to give your kitchen a fresh new look without the expense of removing the old countertops.

-My parents moved into a new apartment and all of the granite surfaces are brown.
+My parents moved into a new apartment and all of the granite countertops are brown.
 My mom really hates brown.
-White countertops will take a while, so I decided to try out an epoxy solution.
-Thanks to Tasha at Kaleidoscope Living, I’ve seen how you can transform granite with paint.
+New countertops would take a while to arrive, so I decided to try a DIY project using an epoxy solution.
+Thanks to Tasha at Kaleidoscope Living, I’ve seen how you can transform granite counters with paint.

-You can use the same kit for bathroom countertops.
-This is an excellent solution if you have a tight budget.
+You can use the same countertop paint kits for bathroom countertops.
+This is an inexpensive solution if you are on a tight budget.
 The paint kit is expensive, but it’s still a fraction of the cost of new counters.

 What Are Your Finish Choices or Epoxy Paint?

 The epoxy paint kit that I used comes from the Giani Granite store.
 They have several different colors and finishes to choose from.
 My mom wanted pure white counters.
-The marble kit is white before the marbling.
-I decided to paint her countertops with the marble kit.
+The marble kit is white before the marbling, so I decided to paint her countertops with the marble kit.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.